Carbon neutrality/climate change action

 Stable supply of energy to local communities

-• Smart Yorozuya, utilization of SS network
+• Smart Yorozuya, utilizing SS network

 Expansion of electric vehicles